On-Again, Off-Again LinkedIn Sourcing

 We could just not become over-reliant on one tool 😉

 This isn’t the first time we’ve noted LinkedIn toying with its members.
-In an ERE.net article in December, The Trouble With LinkedIn: Grey Goo, we detailed our concerns:
+In an ERE.net article, The Trouble With LinkedIn: Grey Goo, we detailed our concerns:

 4. How is it that I cannot select data of my first degree connections or for public profile data that LinkedIn users have chosen to share with the world?
 Remember, all of the data that they’re steadfastly shutting off access to is only in the database by the grace of every user.
 (Well, that and they did a pretty good job of vacuum-cleaning up every name in our Outlook with ‘nary a thank you . . .)
 5. I’ve noticed in Google search results that my public profile doesn’t have a Google cache link for the page.
 What’s up with that?
 Is that something that also has gone the way of the buffalo?
 I thought one reason people participated in LinkedIn was to “brand” themselves and to enable others to find them for business purposes.
 If LinkedIn text is not selectable and if, in so doing, they make it not indexable or if LinkedIn slowly disappears its public pages from Google cache as appears to be the case with my public profile, then how are people going to network?
 I mean, seriously!
 Even more important to LinkedIn, how are people going to find LinkedIn?
 It appears the social network is becoming decidedly anti-social as it attempts to monetize its recruiting business.
 We should take LinkedIn’s move as a cautionary shot across the bow and remind ourselves about the many implications of LinkedIn entering the recruiting business.
 Randomly doing stupid things like throwing a switch so that the UI frustrates its most loyal customers is a very risky move on their part.
 Social networks can turn on you.
 But apparently treating its relationship with us as disposable is the thanks we recruiters get for being the very reason so many people come here.
 LinkedIn is taking our money, our business relationships, and competing with us and as it does, it will continue to shut off access in every way it can so it can jack up its fees, even if it is to information that is otherwise public.
 Whenever Facebook has introduced a change that was an overstep, users objected en masse and Facebook,to some degree, relented.
 Perhaps its time we expressed our disappointment in their misbehavior.
 Alternatively, we can take our toys and go elsewhere.
 Google+ keeps looking better all the time . . .